awsdocs/aws-cloudhsm-user-guide/doc_source/create-cluster.md

 **To create a cluster \(AWS CloudHSM API\)**
 + Send a [http://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_CreateCluster.html](http://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_CreateCluster.html) request\.
 Specify the HSM instance type and the subnet IDs of the subnets where you plan to create HSMs\.
 Use the subnet IDs of the private subnets that you created\.
 Specify only one subnet per Availability Zone\.

 If your attempts to create a cluster fail, it might be related to problems with the AWS CloudHSM service\-linked roles\.
-For help to resolve the failure, see [Resolving Cluster Creation Failures](troubleshooting-create-cluster.md)\.
+For help on resolving the failure, see [Resolving Cluster Creation Failures](troubleshooting-create-cluster.md)\.